hengwei-chan/fragassembler/README.md

     CN1C=NC2=C1C(=O)N(C)C(=O)N2C 0 1.0

-It means for a assembled structure (SMILES) it has the highest rank (0) with a Tanimoto coefficient of 1.0 regarding the assembled spectrum of the result and the query spectrum.
+It means for an assembled structure (SMILES) it has the highest rank (0) with a Tanimoto coefficient of 1.0 regarding the assembled spectrum of the result and the query spectrum.